ZeroFrosty934/projectWeather/PySide6_and_Qt_Tutorial/QTextEdit/README.md

 # QTextEdit

 In this project i learned how QTextEdit works in PySide6.
-I have created a simple example where i have added a textChanged signal.
-When the text is changed in the QTextEdit, a message will be shown in the console.
-I also added buttons like copy, cut, paste, undo and redo.
+I created a simple text editor with a QTextEdit widget.
+I connected the textChanged signal of QTextEdit to a slot that prints the text in the QTextEdit widget.
+I can also copy, cut, paste, undo and redo the text in the QTextEdit widget.
+Display Html and Plain text in QTextEdit widget.

 What i learned from this example:
 * How to use textChanged signal of QTextEdit